KataTech/katatech.github.io/_pages/research.md

 Advised by [Dr. C&eacute;sar A. Uribe](https://cauribe.rice.edu/) and [Dr. Lydia Beaudrot](https://lydiabeaudrot.weebly.com/).

 > **TLDR:** A systemic understanding of predator-prey relationships is central to maintaining biodiversity and the well-being of an ecosystem.
-As anthropogenic disturbance continues to rise in Sub-Saharan Africa, we are in need of a principled apporach to study and anticipate changes among its food web networks as a result of human interference.
+As anthropogenic disturbance continues to rise in Sub-Saharan Africa, we are in need of a principled approach to study and anticipate changes among its food web networks as a result of human interference.
 We leverage optimal transport as the backbone of our newly proposed topological data analysis toolkit over food web networks.
 Check out our preliminary results below!
 <div class="row">
     <a href="/assets/pdf/food-web-ot.pdf">
         <div class="col-sm mt-3 mt-md-0">